oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 The implementation is available in [libXcm-0.2.x](http://www.spinics.net/lists/xorg/msg50027.html).

-Some tools and a compiz plugin in the Oyranos examples directory support the draft by using libXcm.
-The Oyranos compiz plugin supports complete desktop colour correction and is multi monitor aware.
+The CompIcc ICC colour server for compiz plugin supports the draft.
+The plugin supports complete desktop colour correction and is multi monitor aware.

 Ideas exist to support the spec in a Gnome window manager.